natharateh/wikipedia-slackbot/docs/index.md

 # <a name="privacy"></a>Privacy Policy

-Wikipedia for Slack doesn't collect any kind of personal data.
+Wikipedia for Slack doesn't collect any kind of personal or analytics data.

 # <a name="support"></a>Support